verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] When you’re three energy drinks deep into a gig that pays maybe enough for rent, ironic misogyny starts looking like the only honest performance left.
 - [ ] Knowing how to be solitary is central to the art of loving.
 When we can be alone, we can be with others without using them as a means of escape.”
 - [ ] when you hate yourself take a shower. when you hate the world take a walk
+- [ ] My last summer before camp spits me out into the world of summer jobs.